Pre-op Patient Information: EVLA

 Understanding Your EVLA Visit

 EVLA is an outpatient procedure that involves using laser energy to stop the flow of blood at the site of the vein that has failed.
 As a result of this procedure, the vein will close and eventually disappear, allowing blood to divert to healthy veins in the leg.

-An appointment for EVLA therapy takes approximately two hours, though it may require more or less time.
+An appointment for EVLA therapy takes approximately one hour, though it may require more or less time.
 A local anesthetic is used, and for most patients, the laser causes no pain.
 You are encouraged to tell your doctor if any pain occurs so more local anesthesia can be administered.